Plastic surgery aside, there’s no escape from growing old. Our looks change. Our appetites change. Our opinions of ourselves invariably change.

 And there it is – power.
 Of influence?
 Maybe.
 Of attraction?
 Certainly.

 A light going out

 Inadequacy grows when we feel that a power we once had is spent.
 It’s an imbalance that dominated the only long-term relationship I’ve ever had.
 All that seemed to matter in the end was how many men were interested and how that could be maintained.

 But the sad thing is – as explored in Apple Tree Yard – it’s not always about power that we ever discernibly had.
-Rather, it’s one that we just assume is weakening as we get older.
+Rather, it’s powers that we just assume grow weaker as we get older.